-With the rapidly-changing nature of the IT industry, particularly with the huge rise in cloud computing and flexible working, ensuring that you have the right IT service provision is more important than ever.
-If choosing an IT service provider to meet your needs (and there are thousands of potential partners in the market to choose, from one-man bands to the global outsourcing giants), choosing the best one for your organisation needs to be very carefully considered.
+With the rapidly changing nature of the IT industry, particularly with the huge rise in cloud computing and flexible working, ensuring that you have the right IT service provision is more important than ever.
+If choosing an IT service provider to meet your needs (and there are thousands of potential partners in the market to choose from, from one-man bands to the global outsourcing giants), choosing the best one for your organisation needs to be very carefully considered.

 There are a few key considerations of how to choose the right IT support provider when outsourcing your IT.
 After all, you need to be assured that the company you partner with can continually deliver the service you need.

-In carrying out your due diligence of potential provider, the following questions may help you to make a more informed decision about their long-term suitability:
+In carrying out your due diligence on potential providers, the following questions may help you to make a more informed decision about their long-term suitability:

 How many employees do they have and how many are technical staff?